Toronto Van Attack: Alleged Killer Alek Minassian Was Apparently Upset About Women, Spoke Of ‘Incel’

 “Domestic abuse and violence against women is firmly rooted in the notion of control, and for incels a loss of control has been translated into the ideology of blame.”

-Meanwhile, whether or not Minassian’s alleged van attack is an act of terrorism will depend largely on your definition of “terrorism,” and whether you believe organized, violent misogyny equates to, say, radical Islam or an extremist political ideology.

-Candain Public Safety Minister Ralph Goodale, for his part, is unwilling to call this crime a terrorist attack, at least not at this time, according to NDTV News.
+Canadian Public Safety Minister Ralph Goodale, for his part, is unwilling to call this crime a terrorist attack, at least not at this time, according to NDTV News.